hotosm/tasking-manager/docs/review-pr.md

 1. Test behaviour and edge cases
   Install the PR on your local setup, make sure you run
-  a. backend dependency installation: `pip install requirements.txt`
+  a. backend dependency installation: `pip install -r requirements.txt`
   b. introduced database migrations: `python manage.py db upgrade`
-  c. frontend dependency installation: `cd client && npm install && cd ..`
+  c. frontend dependency installation: `cd frontend && npm install && cd ..`
-  d. rebuild the frontend: `cd client && gulp build && cd ..`
+  d. rebuild the frontend: `cd frontend && npm run build && cd ..`

   Then test the behaviour of the introduced changes.
 Try to hack it!
 Use edge cases and find where the new changes will cause errors.